Distance: 37 miles. Elevation: 3257 ft

 I don’t suppose there will be many more opportunities to combine two of my favourite activities.

-I previously mentioned this river (and the Samuel Taylor Coleridge connection) in a previous post.
-But I didn’t realise that STC had written a sonnet about this river:
+I had mentioned this river (and the Samuel Taylor Coleridge connection) in a previous post.
+But I hadn’t realised that STC had written a sonnet about the river itself:

 Sonnet: To the River Otter